AlexanderEggers/ksecurestorage/README.md

 /**
  * This is an an additional extension function which will make use of
- * https://github.com/Kotlin/kotlinx.serialization to return the desired object type.
+ * https://github.com/Kotlin/kotlinx.serialization to return the desired type.
  *
  * This function also takes optionally the [DeserializationStrategy] as a parameter.
  */